 Bookmakers limit accounts when they identify patterns that don't match recreational betting behavior.
 This guide covers everything you can do to reduce your exposure and keep your accounts running as long as possible.

-Understanding sharp money detection can help you avoid being flagged as a professional bettor in the first place.
+Understanding sharp money detection can also help you avoid being flagged as a professional bettor in the first place.

 Bookmakers are commercial businesses.
 Their ideal customer is someone who bets emotionally, loses more than they win over time, and never consistently exploits odds inefficiencies.